TugbaGokalp/StockApp/README.md

 ![Project Snapshot](StockApp.gif)

-## This project is a React application that provides stock management and an admin panel for a company.
-The project is developed using various libraries, and the libraries used and their purposes are listed below:
+## The project is developed using various libraries, and the libraries used and their purposes are listed below:

 - `@reduxjs/toolkit`: Used for managing application state with Redux toolkit.
 - `react-redux`: Used to integrate Redux into the React application.